 About The Photographer

-Steve studied at the "International Center of Photography" (ICP) in NYC with John Loengard and Yale Joel, the photo editor of "Life Magazine" and a "Life" staff photographer respectively.
-A primary photographic interest of his has always been in abstract images rendered through reflections as well as the colors and textures of ordinary things enhanced by the effects of lighting and composition ... the foundation of all photography.
+Steve studied at the International Center of Photography (ICP) in NYC with John Loengard and Yale Joel, the photo editor of Life magazine at the time and a Life staff photographer respectively.
+A primary photographic interest of his has always been in abstract images rendered through reflections as well as the colors and textures of ordinary things enhanced by the effects of lighting and composition ….. the foundation of all photography.